-Living in a house that is going through a kitchen remodel sucks.
+Living in a house undergoing a kitchen remodel is challenging.

 It’s a mess, you can’t use your kitchen the way you want, and it drastically alters your day-to-day life.

 You want to know how long you have to endure it before you can enjoy your new kitchen.